PitneyBowes/LocationIntelligenceSDK-CSharp/README.md

 - Windows Phone 7.1 (Mango)

 ## Dependencies
-- [RestSharp](https://www.nuget.org/packages/RestSharp) - 105.1.0 or later Which is licensed under MIT license.
-The license can be downloaded from http://opensource.org/licenses/mit-license.
+- [RestSharp](https://www.nuget.org/packages/RestSharp) - 105.1.0 or later Which is licensed under Apache 2.0 license.
+The license can be downloaded from https://opensource.org/licenses/apache-2.0.
 - [Json.NET](https://www.nuget.org/packages/Newtonsoft.Json/) - 7.0.0 or later which is licensed under MIT license.
 The license can be downloaded from http://opensource.org/licenses/mit-license.

 The DLLs included in the package may not be the latest version.
 We recommned using [NuGet] (https://docs.nuget.org/consume/installing-nuget) to obtain the latest version of the packages: